mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - hover over a function or method call to get documentation on it, if available

+## Dropbox Sync

+- can move setting files to Dropbox and reference with a symbolic link
+- provides backup of settings
+- enables sharing between computers
+- steps to set up
+  - learn about the OS-specific location where setting files are stored
+    - see "stored in several files" in the Settings section of this document
+  - quit out of VS Code
+  - copy User directory from the OS-specific location to Dropbox and rename the new directory to VSCodeSettings
+    - if using the Insiders build, get this from the "Code - Insiders" directory instead of the "Code" directory
+  - rename the User directory to User-backup
+    - can delete after verifying that everything is working
+  - in macOS and Linux systems
+    - cd to the OS-specific location of the settings files (the directory that contains the User directory)
+    - create the symbolic link by entered
+      `ln -s ~/Dropbox/VSCodeSettings User`

 ## Editor Grid Layout

 - added to Insiders build in May 2018